dteirney/bluetooth-clear-cache/README.md

 # Clear your Mac OS X Bluetooth Cache

-The `bluetooth-clear-cache` script can be used to clear the Bluetooth cache on Mac OS X. It is based on instructions provided by the team that develop [Knock to Unlock](http://www.knocktounlock.com/).
+Use the `bluetooth-clear-cache` script to clear the Bluetooth cache on Mac OS X. Based on instructions provided by the team that develop [Knock to Unlock](http://www.knocktounlock.com/).

-**Note that you will need to rediscover existing Bluetooth devices with your Mac once the Bluetooth cache has been cleared.**
+**Note: you will need to rediscover existing Bluetooth devices paired with your Mac after clearing the Bluetooth cache.**

 # Pre-Requisites